behu-kea/python-basics/lectures/week-48.md

 ##### How many miles?

-- Write a program that prompts the user for a number of kilometers
+- Write a program that prompts the user for a number of miles
-- The program prints how many miles that equates to in miles
+- The program prints how many kilometers that equates to
   - One mile is 1.609344 km

 ##### How many hours?